EPOS System "Standard (PROTEL-compatible)"

 If you choose Protel-Standard, the file will be processed and then the content deleted.
 When using Protel-Novacon, the file is renamed, processed and then deleted.

-The guest-unit-file and the revenue file will automatically be created and analyzed by the software and Lodgit Desk.
+The guest-unit-file and the revenue file will automatically be created and analysed by the software and Lodgit Desk.

 Using the Actions Menu you can create the guest-unit-file and the revenue file manually to check if and how it works.
 You can also use this menu to open the error log.